 Gerard Lennox from Quba

-Despite 35 years’ experience in computing I agreed we would build an App based on new technology that was to be used in the real world by over 900 people at a high profile event with an immovable go live date that couldn’t be extended by even a few hours.
+Despite 35 years’ experience in computing Gerad agreed that his company would build an App based on new technology that was to be used in the real world by over 900 people at a high profile event with an immovable go live date that couldn’t be extended by even a few hours.

 A/S/L Why collecting user data is about more than just forms